jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

 (2) Subsection (1) applies except as expressly provided by any other enactment.

 ### 146A A certificate of conviction for succession purposes
-(1) On or at any time after sentencing a person for an offence against any Act of unlawfully killing another person or child that has not become a person, a Court may certify that for the purposes of the Succession (Homicide) Act 2007 the person convicted is guilty of homicide of that other person or child that has not become a person.
+(1) On or at any time after sentencing a person for an offence against any Act of unlawfully killing another person or child that has not become a person, a court may certify that for the purposes of the Succession (Homicide) Act 2007 the person convicted is guilty of homicide of that other person or child that has not become a person.
-(2) A Court may issue a certificate under this section on the application of the informant, any interested person, or on its own initiative.
+(2) A court may issue a certificate under this section on the application of the informant, any interested person, or on its own initiative.

 ### 147 Regulations
 The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes: